Home > Design > Barrel

 For home defense, a 10.3″ to 11.5″ barrel offers a good balance between compactness and ballistic performance in 5.56 NATO.
 These lengths pair well with shorter gas systems, reducing overall length while still cycling reliably.
 Be sure to comply with NFA regulations if your barrel is under 16″.

-Longer barrels generally provide higher muzzle velocity, which improves terminal ballistics and effective range.
-For example, a 20″ barrel will produce significantly more velocity than a 10.3″ barrel, particularly with 5.56.
+Longer barrels generally provide higher muzzle velocity, which improves external and terminal ballistics.
+For example, a 20″ barrel will produce significantly more velocity than a 10.3″ barrel, particularly with 5.56 NATO.
 However, velocity gains diminish beyond ~16″, and trade-offs include added weight and reduced maneuverability.

 If utilizing a buttstock, Federal law requires a minimum 16-inch barrel to avoid classification as a short-barreled rifle (SBR) under the National Firearms Act.
 Barrels shorter than 16″ require NFA registration unless permanently affixed with a muzzle device that brings the total length to 16″.